floooh/sokol-nim/README.md

 #  --opt:speed
 ```

-If you're using `sokol` as dependenciy in your proyect you can just do `nimble build -d:release -d:emscripten` and serve
+If you're using `sokol` as dependency in your project you can just do `nimble build -d:release -d:emscripten` and serve
 your template file using any HTTP server.